 - Internet browsers, such as Mozilla Firefox and Google Chrome, are preferred.
 It is also suggested to have both of these browsers, so that one can act as a backup in case the other is experiencing issues.
 (See the “Operating System and Browsers” section below for more information.)

 - Adobe Acrobat Reader (latest version) can be used for viewing PDF files offline (outside of a web browser). – Download

 - Microsoft Office (includes Microsoft Word, Excel and PowerPoint)

 o Students have free access to install the suite on their computers.
 Follow these instructions to install Office 365.

 - Windows Media Player is one media player that can be used to play videos offline

-(outside of a web browser), if not presented/embedded in Blackboard. – Download
+(outside of a web browser), if not presented/embedded in the Learning Management System (LMS). – Download

 - Respondus Browser may be required by your instructor to complete online tests. – Download